maxpetts/closest-nhs/README.md

 # closest-nhs

-A utility to get the closest NHS location: GPs, Dentists, Pharmacies etc.
+A utility to search for the nearest NHS facility.

 _A NHS API Wrapper?_

+I do not own any of the data you can recieve through this wrapper / guide & you cannot recieve any data from the NHS without your own API key.

 # Set-up